· ai and git · 12 min read

 Share:

-A couple of weeks ago, Spotify co-CEO Gustav Söderström dropped a bomb during their Q4 earnings call.
-He said, and I quote, that their most experienced engineers “have not written a single line of code since December.”
-Not a single line.
-Instead, they’re using an internal system called Honk, which sits on top of Claude Code, to do everything.
-Their engineers open Slack on their phones during the morning commute, tell the AI to fix a bug or add a feature, and by the time they get to the office, a new build of the iOS app is waiting for them to review and merge.
+A few weeks back, Spotify co-CEO Gustav Söderström made a surprising announcement during their Q4 earnings call.
+He said their most experienced engineers “have not written a single line of code since December.”
+Instead, they’re using an internal system called Honk, built on top of Claude Code, to handle everything.

 Except that’s not what happened.

-And the numbers keep getting worse: PRs are about 18% larger, incidents per PR are up 24%, and change failure rates are up 30%.
-Around 45% of AI-generated code has security flaws.
+And the numbers aren’t getting any prettier: PRs are about 18% bigger, incidents per PR are up 24%, and change failure rates have climbed 30%.
+Nearly half the code written by AI — about 45% — has security issues.

 Which brings us to Git.